dn3s/tumbltool/README.md

 #Tumbltool

 Test and deploy tumblr themes with ease!
+Preview your theme offline, or pack it up into a single file, optionally inlining and minifying stylesheets and scripts for easy deployment to Tumblr.

 ##Caveats

-The preview feature works by re-implementing Tumblr's whole Theme API, which is a lot of work.
+The preview feature works by providing a quick and dirty re-implementation of Tumblr's whole Theme API, which is a lot of work.
 At this point only a small portion of the API is actually implemented.
 This will change over time, though.
 [This file](https://github.com/dn3s/tumbltool/blob/master/vars.html) should roughly track what's supported.

+Also, this has only been tested on Linux (Specifically ArchLinux).
+Theoretically it shouldn't be too hard to port to Windows/OSX, but I don't have the time to do that.
+Pull requests welcome though!

 ##Installation

-You will need perl 5 installed, as well as the `JSON::PP`, `CSS::Minify`, `JavaScript::Minify`, `HTML::Entities`, `HTML::Escape`, and `URI::Escape` modules from CPAN (your distribution should also provide a package).
+You will need perl 5 installed, as well as the `JSON::PP`, `CSS::Minify`, `JavaScript::Minify`, `HTML::Entities`, `HTML::Escape`, and `URI::Escape` modules from CPAN (your distribution should also provide packages).
 Then just put `tumbltool` somewhere in your `$PATH`, and rename the `example_content` directory either to `/etc/tumbltool` or `$HOME/.tumbltool` (or just keep it in your working directory, but that's messy)

 ##Usage